bvasiles/bvasiles.github.io/_includes/bio.md

 Hi there!
-I'm an Assistant Professor in [CMU](http://www.cmu.edu)'s [School of Computer Science](http://scs.cmu.edu) and a member of the [Institute for Software Research](http://www.isri.cmu.edu/index.html).
+I'm an Associate Professor in [CMU](http://www.cmu.edu)'s [School of Computer Science](http://scs.cmu.edu) and a member of the [Institute for Software Research](http://www.isri.cmu.edu/index.html).
 My students and I form the [Socio-Technical Research Using Data Excavation Lab